bhklab/SignatureSets/README.md

 - Published in peer-reviewed literature.
 - Publicly available through trusted repositories and resources.

-References to the original publications and resources for each signature are included in the package documentation or accessible via the web application [predictio.ca](https://predictio.ca/).
+References to the original publications and resources for each signature are included in the package documentation, refer to the [vignettes](https://github.com/bhklab/SignatureSets/blob/main/vignettes/SignatureSets.html) or accessible via the web application [predictio.ca](https://predictio.ca/).

 ## Setup